pajtai/Netlumination.com/application/_posts/2013-08-20-promises-promises.md

 methods in the purchase pathway are chained is obvious.
 Additionally, the order the methods in the purchase pathway are used can be easilly altered.
 This greatly increase reusability.

 There is a cost to using promises.
-The complexity of each method is slightly increase, since each method has to implement a deferred.
+The complexity of each method is slightly increased, since each method has to implement a deferred.
  So the entirety of the
 code would look like this: